April 24, 2018

 The easiest way to celebrate is to simply get outdoors.
 Go into the wild (or the wildest place you can find) and feel the energy of life around you.
 Dance in the forest, thinking of your ancestors as they danced around fires and Maypoles.

 Bonfires, no matter the size, can be an easy way to bring the fires of Beltane right into your home.
 Don’t have space?
 Use a small portable fire pit, a charcoal grill (cook your dinner after a quick ritual!) or a cast iron pot for a solitary option.
+Even lighting a few candles will work!

 Place young spring greens and wildflowers on your altar to bring the energy inside your home.
 Some pagans set up outdoor altars in addition to their smaller indoor ones.
 Leave offerings for the local wildlife to honor the gods and goddesses.